awesome-panel/awesome-panel/docs/guides/awesome-panel-extensions-guide/html-extensions.md

     # In order to not be selected by the `pn.panel` selection process
     # Cf. https://github.com/holoviz/panel/issues/1494#issuecomment-663219654
     priority = 0

-    def __init__(self, **params):
     # The _rename dict is used to keep track of Panel parameters to sync to Bokeh properties.
     # As value is not a property on the Bokeh model we should set it to None
-        self._rename["value"]=None
+    _rename = {
+        **pn.pane.HTML._rename,
+        "value": None,
+    }

+    def __init__(self, **params):
         super().__init__(**params)
         self._update_object_from_parameters()